What is the normal.dot file?

 The normal.dot file is corrupted.

-This file can become corrupted because of improper user or other program modification.
+This file can become corrupted because of improper user or software modification.
 If you believe this file is corrupted you can follow the steps below.

 - Click Start and click Search, and select Files or folders.